Northern Alliance: Foreign intervention

 On August 1, 1997 the Taliban launched an attack on Sheberghan, the main military base of Abdul Rashid Dostum.
 Dostum has said the reason the attack was successful was due to 1500 Pakistani commandos taking part and that the Pakistani air force also gave support.

 In October to November 1998, the Northern Alliance used Iranian and Russian arms to recapture territory from the Taliban near the Uzbekistan and Tajikistan border.

 In 1998, Iran accused Pakistan of sending its air force to bomb Mazar-i-Sharif in support of Taliban forces and directly accused Pakistani troops for "war crimes at Bamiyan".
 The same year Russia said that Pakistan was responsible for the military expansion of the Taliban in northern Afghanistan by sending large numbers of Pakistani troops, some of whom had subsequently been taken prisoner by the anti-Taliban United Front.

 In 2000, the UN Security Council imposed an arms embargo against military support to the Taliban, with UN officials explicitly singling out Pakistan.
 The UN secretary-general implicitly criticized Pakistan for its military support and the Security Council stated it was "deeply distress[ed] over reports of involvement in the fighting, on the Taliban side, of thousands of non-Afghan nationals".
 In July 2001, several countries including the United States, accused Pakistan of being "in violation of U.N. sanctions because of its military aid to the Taliban".

-In 2000, British Intelligence reported that the intelligence agency ISI was taking an active role in several Al Qaeda training camps.
-The ISI allegedly helped with the construction of training camps for both the Taliban and Al Qaeda.
+In 2000, British Intelligence reported that the intelligence agency ISI was taking an active role in several Al-Qaeda training camps.
+The ISI allegedly helped with the construction of training camps for both the Taliban and Al-Qaeda.
 From 1996 to 2001 the Al Qaeda of Osama bin Laden and Ayman al-Zawahiri became a state within the Taliban state.
-Bin Laden sent Arab and Central Asian Al-Qaeda militants to join the fight against the United Front among them his Brigade 055.
+Bin Laden sent Arab and Central Asian Al-Qaeda militants to join the fight against the United Front among them his 055 Brigade.

 With the fall of Kabul to anti-Taliban forces in November 2001, ISI forces worked with and helped Taliban militias who were in full retreat.
 In November 2001, Taliban, Al-Qaeda combatants and ISI operatives were safely evacuated from Kunduz on Pakistan Air Force cargo aircraft to Pakistan Air Force bases in Chitral and Gilgit in Pakistan's Northern Areas in what has been dubbed the "Airlift of Evil".

 The role of the Pakistani military has been described by international observers as well as by the anti-Taliban leader Ahmad Shah Massoud as a "creeping invasion".
 The "creeping invasion" proved unable to defeat the severely outnumbered anti-Taliban forces.